Powerful injustices must be

 DC has gaps both between wards and between different groups within each ward.

-One program to help DC’s youth develop employment skills is the Marion Barry Summer Youth Employment Program, which Black youth disproportionately participate in (83% of the participants who identified their race).
+- One program to help DC’s youth develop employment skills is the Marion Barry Summer Youth Employment Program, which Black youth disproportionately participate in (83% of the participants who identified their race in 2020).

 DC Median Family Income